Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Distance Determination

 \subsection{SNooPy}

 \texttt{SNooPy} is a Python package designed for fitting light-curves of \sneia{} from the Carnegie Supernova Project \citep[CSP;][]{contreras10, burns11}.
 It estimates luminosity distances by comparing data spanning flux, phase, and a shape parameter to filter-specific three-dimensional models \citep{burns11}.
 These models were produced using high-cadence observations of \sneia{} in the CSP photometric system \citep{hamuy06}.
-We use version 2.5.3, which does not yet include the improved models of \citet{lu23}.
+We use version 2.6.0, which does not yet include the improved models of \citet{lu23}.
 We look forward to reprocessing our sample when \texttt{SNooPy} incorporates these templates.
+Decreased systematic uncertainties in the NIR SED could increase the weight of $J$-band photometry in a multi-band fit.